KOTOR-Community-Portal/mod-builds/content/k1/full.md

 ### Linux Players

-Please note, case-sensitivity is an issue with many Linux systems (as you may expect).
-For those not running a case-insensitive distro, you will need to batch-lowercase any mod files--*any* mod files, not just the files that end up in your override directory.
-It's likely you will need to both lowercase the files before installing any installer-based mod and then again at the end of the process as a batch action in your game directory and all subfolders, as the TSLPatcher/HoloPatcher will generate several files as part of their install processes which will have capitals that are misread.

-Most Linux players appear to be using Proton these days, and for those that do there are some known issues with it, both related to crashes with certain older Proton versions and with rendering issues on newer Proton releases.
-I don't use Linux and don't feel qualified to try to summarize the issues and fixes here, but just be aware if you run into trouble there are several pins in the [Discord's](https://discord.gg/qw7NhM6EW5) #tech_support channel dealing with Proton and how to resolve both issues (the crashing & rendering problems).
+For anyone attempting to install these builds on a Linux distro, I strongly recommend installing on a case-insensitive file system (I have had VFAT recommended as an option by other users).
+Otherwise you will need to go through the headache of renaming a huge number of files, and it's really not worth it.

 ### Total Filesize on Disk

 For your reference, the total filesize of all mods before extraction, excluding movies, is approximately 7GB.
 The total size of the install when extracted, including basegame files but excluding upscaled movies, is approximately 14GB.
-The total install size plus HD movies (Pops Maellard's set) in 1920x1080 resolution is approximately 25GB.
+The total install size plus HD movies in 1920x1080 resolution is approximately 29.5GB.
 Please bear this in mind if you intend to keep backups and/or are operating on a system with limited available memory.

-## Optional Install Assistant - Quicker TSLPatching
+## Choice of Install Assistant

 Because of the way KOTOR mods install, it's virtually impossible to have a true mod manager/installer hybrid like those you may be familiar with for other games, like MO2 or FOMM.
-The best we can really get are tools to accelerate installations, of which one is supported for the mod builds.
+The best we can really get are tools to accelerate installations; of those, there are two options you can use.
+Please note either of these two options are **install assistants only**, and that downloading all of the mods you would like to use is still something you must do yourself.

+### KOTOR Modsync

+The first assistant is [**KOTOR Modsync**](https://deadlystream.com/files/file/2317-kotormodsync/).
+This is definitely the more powerful of the two, but has its drawbacks.
+The program functions by using TOML files which come with pre-set instructions that can automate the entire install process--very handy.
+But if the TOML files are ever outdated (which can happen not only when this build is updated, but when any of the constituent mods of this build are updated by their authors), the install process will no longer function properly unless you as the enduser edit the install instructions to account for the changes.
+The Modsync team does their best to keep everything updated and we actively work with them to alert them of any changes to the builds, but for the size and number of these builds (6 Modsync-supported, 3 for each game) it's very difficult to keep them all functional all of the time.

+There are also a few downsides depending upon your familiarity & comfort with making manual changes to the install instructions.
+While these TOML files fully support the removal of mods included in the list and the addition of new mods not included in the list, that also requires you as the enduser to manually make any desired edits to the instruction sets.
+The same applies for any changes to default usage in these builds; if there is a mod that has multiple install options (for example, you as the enduser get to choose whether you use *Texture A* or *Texture B* from a mod), Modsync chooses one of them by default, and you won't be able to make the choice of which you prefer unless you go through the builds beforehand and make any desired changes to the instruction set before installing.

+Finally, but also a critical note, because the Modsync team is separate and because I don't personally use Modsync, I can't offer support for its use if you run into trouble.
+The [Discord's](https://discord.gg/kotor) #tech_support channel accepts Modsync-related inquiries, and the Modsync dev (Wizard) is present in the Discord and able to help, but as neither myself nor JCarter can necessarily troubleshoot these issues that can mean that support may take some time.

+Because of this, I generally recommend using Modsync **if and only if** one of the following two scenarios applies: you are very tech-literate and comfortable manually editing these instruction sets to match all your desired parameters; **OR** you trust my sense of balance & aesthetic preferences (IE you're willing to use all the content included here, installed as I recommend it); you're not very confident in installing these mods manually; AND KOTOR Modsync's TOML files are working properly.
+In other words, if you're very tech-literate you can make KOTOR Modsync work wonders for you either way.
+If you're not and you DON'T intend to use the entire build list, want to add more mods to the build list/use different install options during the process, OR the TOML files aren't functioning at present, it would likely be much faster for you to install things the old-fashioned way.

 ### Quicker TSLPatching

-[**Quicker TSLPatching**](https://www.nexusmods.com/kotor/mods/1214?tab=description) is a system workaround (specifically a registry edit) which makes it easier to install mods.
+And there is a mod (or, well, "mod") to help with the old-fashioned method: [**Quicker TSLPatching**](https://www.nexusmods.com/kotor/mods/1214?tab=description).
+This isn't a game mod as such, but rather a system workaround (specifically a registry edit) which makes it easier to install mods.
 This script *will not work* on Mac operating systems (neither Linux, I believe) not running Windows on a partition, but there are some comments in the Posts section of the download page that might offer alternatives that allow it to function properly.

-This mod features no level of automation, and only serves to speed up the install process of mods installed via the TSLPatcher executable.
-Mods will frequently use the TSLPatcher to install, and the TSLPatcher often requires you to manually point the installer at your game's base installation directory.
+Unlike KOTOR Modsync this mod features no level of automation, and only serves to speed up the install process of mods installed via the TSLPatcher executable.
+Mods will frequently use the TSLPatcher to install, and the TSLPatcher often requires you to point the installer at your game's base installation directory.
 Sometimes the patchers do this automatically, but sometimes they fail, which is where this script comes in; it'll create a symlink to your KOTOR and KOTOR 2 install directories direct to your desktop, where the TSLPatcher defaults to pointing, so you only need to scroll down and click the folder to install without navigating through your system's file structure to find the game folder.
 The script is confirmed safe and once your install is complete you can delete the desktop folders with no problems.
 To install, you only need to run the script and follow the instructions it presents, choosing your KOTOR directory in the first popup window and your KOTOR 2 directory in the second.
 If the script does not function for you, check the Posts section of the mod download page to see some alternate suggestions for manually forcing the functionality of the script.

 ## Mod List